petrikaj/lappaa/awesome-audio-video-apps/README.md

 ## Why This List Exists

-Getting audio onto social media as compelling video content shouldn't require a desktop NLE, a cloud subscription, and three separate apps.
+Getting voice or audio onto social media as compelling video content shouldn't require a desktop NLE, a cloud subscription, and three separate apps.
 This list maps the landscape so you can find the right tool for how you create.

 **Key things to consider:**

 - 📱 **Mobile vs. desktop** — If you create on your phone, web-based tools add unnecessary friction
 - 🔒 **Privacy** — Voice recordings are sensitive.
 Know where your audio goes when you upload it
 - 🎚️ **LUFS** — Wrong loudness level = your content sounds off in the feed.
 See the guide above
-- 🎵 **Audio-first vs. video-first** — Some tools start from video; others (like Lappaa) start from audio
+- 🎵 **Content Origination** — Some tools require existing video footage; others (like Lappaa) let you originate content directly from voice, camera video, or imported audio
 - 🤖 **Cloud AI vs. on-device AI** — On-device means no upload, no account, works offline

 ---